CharlesWB/BezelProject/README.md

-# bezelproject
+# bezelproject (customized)

 -------
 OVERVIEW

-The Bezel Project Bezel Utility menu.
+A customized version of tThe Bezel Project Bezel Utility menu for the way I've setup RetroPie.

 This utility will provide a downloader for Retroarach system bezel packs to be used for various systems within RetroPie.